Beyond real blow-up: Masuda detours and complex holonomy: Main results on linearization of real and complex blow-up

-Associated to winding number \eqref{wt} are real-time blow-up stars with $n_2(m-1)$ incoming and outgoing branches.
-The iterated closed loops $\gamma^t,\,\gamma^u$ intersect themselves, whereas $\gamma^{uz}$ does not.\\ An analogous result holds for blow-up variables $v,w$ replacing $u,z$.
-Reversing time, the same statements hold true for blow-down at positive $\lambda_\iota=n_\iota$\,. \end{thm}
+\item The real-time blow-up star in the local leaf $\fL\subset\cR$ is parametrized, alternatingly, by the $\fw_t=(m-1)n_1$ real analytic blow-up and blow-down branches of $\theta$ in \eqref{at} such that $t\leq T$ and $t\geq T$, respectively. \end{enumerate} Analogous results hold for blow-up variables $v,w$ replacing $u,z$.
+Reversing time, the statements remain true for blow-down at positive $\lambda_\iota=n_\iota$\,. \end{thm}